hno2/blog/content/pages/about.md

 I'm Simon and this is my blog.
 Why write a blog you might ask?
 Mainly I want to document random things I learn.
-This is probably thing in
+This is probably things in and around

 * **Tech**, especially Python, Machine Learning and fastai
 * **Karlsruhe** and my university the [Karlsruhe Institute for Technology](https://www.kit.edu/)